FirasBaba/supersize-gan/README.md

-# SRGAN-CryptoPunk
+# Supersize-GAN

 ## Overview

-SRGAN-CryptoPunk is a project inspired by the SRGAN paper, implementing a modified version of the SRGAN architecture.
+Supersize-GAN is a fun project inspired by the SRGAN paper, implementing a modified version of the SRGAN architecture.
 The primary goal of this project is to provide a simple and fun implementation while refreshing my legacy knowledge in GANs.
 The model takes an image as input and scales it by a factor of x4, resulting in an image with 16 times more pixels.

 ## Repository Files